 Speaking Opportunities and "Stump" Speech

 We will take our umbrella message and weave it into a "stump" speech that ESES spokespeople can use at appropriate venues.
-We will also provide a short speech that member companies can integrate into existing speeches.
+We will also provide talking points that member companies can integrate into existing speeches so that all ESES member companies are using consistent language and messages.

 We plan to capitalize on existing speaking opportunities to communicate key messages and can coordinate messaging for engagements at which individual coalition member companies are already confirmed to speak.
 If, for example a representative of Constellation is scheduled to speak at an event, we can help ensure that what Constellation is saying is consistent with ESES messaging.
 To execute this activity, we will need each Coalition member to provide us with its schedule of upcoming NY speaking engagements for their companies’ key senior executives, as has already started to occur.